aktran321/incident-response/Powershell-Suspicious-Web-Request.md

 Also started implementation of a policy that restricts the use of PowerShell for non-essential users.

 # Closure
-I filled the activity log with a summary of my findings, labeled it a `True Positive` and closed it out.
+I filled the activity log with a summary of my findings, labeled the incident a `True Positive` and closed it.
 ```
 Alert triggered for PowerShell Invoke-WebRequest activity on host ktran-vm, indicating remote script downloads from GitHub.
 Investigation confirmed three scripts (eicar.ps1, portscan.ps1, pwncrypt.ps1) were downloaded and executed using -ExecutionPolicy Bypass.
 User interview determined the activity began after clicking an external link.
 The device was isolated in MDE and a full anti-malware scan was completed with no evidence of persistence or lateral movement.
 Scripts were analyzed by the malware team and confirmed to simulate testing, scanning, and ransomware behavior.
 Preventive actions included enhanced user training and implementation of restricted PowerShell usage policies.
 ```